dellius-alexander/CRUDRepository/README.md

     # Create a UserRepository instance with the database instance
     user_repo = UserRepository(db)

+    # OR create a generic Repository instance with the database instance
+    # and the User model
+    user_repo = Repository(db, User)

     # Create a new user
     user = User(username='Candy', password='password')

     # Add the user to the database
     user_repo.create(user)
 ```

 ---